-CLAIRE BRISTON – MAMA TO ONE – NORTHERN ROOTS, ESSEX BASED – 30 SOMETHING – 5 FOOT NOTHING – NEVER, EVER CONCISE.
+CLAIRE BRISTON – MAMA OF TWO – NORTH EAST BORN, NORTH WEST BASED – 30 SOMETHING – 5 FOOT NOTHING – NEVER, EVER CONCISE.

 As I’m in the final stages of my wee ‘re-brand’, if you will.
 I’m sure a lot of people will still refer to me as Judy Pink, and thats cool, but my online alias of Judy Pink & Memoirs of Judy Pink / Memoirs of Maternity will soon be devoid.
 I’ll be going by my ‘real name’ and as most people will also concur, I’m never, ever, concise.
 Whether that be re-telling a story or writing for business or pleasure!
 Hence my new site name, Never Knowingly Concise.